shombando/.emacs.custom/README.md

 ## User Config

 There are a few packages and specific configuration that is quite specific to my workflow so they're in a separate file and not transcluded here.
-If anyone wants to use this `init.el` file, this section needs to be removed, the rest of the config should be generic.
+If anyone wants to use this `init.el` file, this section needs to be removed.

     (load (concat user-emacs-directory "userConfig.el"))